|

 seconds, I was completely blown away.
 Her technique is

 astonishing, and her band was rock-solid.
-Her live performances
+Her live

 with her SonicBloom band are full-blast romps that leave you exhausted